Clan MacTavish: 2013 Lord Lyon Matriculates New Arms for 27th Chief of Clan MacTavish

-On 30 August 2013 The Court of the Lord Lyon matriculated new arms for Chief Steven MacTavish of Dunardry as follows: Quarterly, first and fourth, Argent, a buck's head Gules attired Or, on a chief engrailed Azure a cross-crosslett between two mullets Argent, second, gyronny of eight Sable and Or; and third, Argent a lymphad sails furled oars in action Sable flagged Gules.
-Above the Shield is place an Helm befitting his degree, with mantling Gules doubled Argent, and on a wreath of the liveries is set for crest, a boar's head erased Or langued Proper, and in an scroll over the same this Motto 'NON OBLITUS'.
-Recorded on the 98th page, of the 91st Volume of the Public Register of All Arms and Bearing in Scotland.
-The addition of a Lymphad (ancient sailing ship) was added as the petitioner showed that this adamant was historical as used by a MacTavish ancestor.
-The new arms appear on this page.
+On 30 August 2013 The Court of the Lord Lyon matriculated new arms for Steven Edward Dugald MacTavish of Dunardry, 27th Hereditary Chief of the Clan MacTavish as follows: Quarterly, first and fourth, Argent, a buck's head Gules attired Or, on a chief engrailed azure a cross-crosslett between two mullets Argent, second, gyronny of eight Sable and Or; and third, Argent a lymphad sails furled oars in action Sable flagged Gules.

+Above the Shield is placed a Helm befitting his degree, with mantling Gules doubled Argent, and on a wreath of the liveries is set for crest, a boar's head erased Or langued Proper, and in a scroll over the same this Motto 'NON OBLITUS'.
+Recorded on the 98th page, of the 91st Volume of the Public Register of All Arms and Bearings in Scotland.
-Castle of Dunardry ruins discovered

-Maintenance work on the Crinan Canal in Argyll has led to the rediscovery of the ruins of an ancient castle, visible for the first time in centuries.
-As part of a £4 million renovation project aimed at enhancing safety along the historic waterway, the canal was drained during the winter months.
-This uncovered what is believed to be the ancient stronghold of Clan MacTavish.

-Dunardry, located between Lochgilphead and Crinan, served as the seat of the MacTavish clan for centuries.
-The small castle or keep stood prominently by the freshwater Loch A'Bharain (Loch of the Baron).
-It was last inhabited by Lochlann MacTavish approximately 320 years ago, though the site was first settled by the MacTavish clan as early as 893 AD, making it a historically significant stronghold for over a thousand years.
+The addition of a Lymphad — an ancient West Highland sailing ship — was added as the petitioner showed this charge was historical, used by a MacTavish ancestor at Dunorsan.

+DNA Project and Modern Genealogy

+The Clan MacTavish and Associated Families DNA Project was established in October 2011 and is administered by John Harrison-Stevenson, Seannachie to the 27th Chief.
+The project conducts Y-chromosome testing to reconstruct male-line MacTavish family lineages, and mitochondrial DNA testing to trace direct maternal lines, hosted through FamilyTreeDNA.

+In April 2024, former Clan MacTavish President Joe Cash founded the Craobh MacTavish Project — Scottish Gaelic for "branch" — a companion genealogical tool hosted on RelativeFinder.org, a free service developed by Brigham Young University.
+The tool compares a participant's FamilySearch family tree against a shared pool of documented MacTavish, Cash, Thomson, Thompson, and associated-family ancestors to identify genealogical connections to the clan.